 2. Bram Stoker’s Dracula (1974)

 You can tell, almost right away, that it was directed by a soap opera guy.
 Every meaningful glance is preceded by a zoom in to a tight close-up, and a musical sting, just in case you missed the swoop in.
 So, yes, there’s romance galore in this version as well.
 But there’s also some stuff from the books that makes it into the screenplay for the first time in a Dracula film.
-Matheson has to condense the story (they all do), but he managed to get a lot into a tight story, starting with setting the movie in the 1890s.
+Matheson has to condense the story (they all do), but he managed to get a lot into a tight screenplay, starting with setting the movie in the 1890s.
 I also like that the standard meeting between Van Helsing and Dracula is absent once he gets to London.
 Now they are just chasing the vampire, just like in the book.
 Of course, Matheson was just coming off of a massive success writing The Night Stalker, so everyone’s vampiric bona fides were in order.

 You might think Jack Palance an odd choice for Dracula, but wait until you see him.
 He’s an imposing physical presence almost at once, and his saturnine features are more like Lugosi’s than you might expect.
 His strength is considerable, and he frequently crashes through doors instead of turning into mist or a bat, and that only adds to his ferocity.
 There are even a couple of genuinely chilling moments when Dracula reveals himself to Jonathan Harker.
 Matheson provides a clever tie-in at the end of the film to the historical Dracula, as a nod to Stoker’s influence, and because, well, he’s Richard Matheson and that’s what he does.
 If you haven’t seen this version and you’re a Dracula fan, go check it out, as it does not disappoint.